marijnh/Eloquent-JavaScript/00_intro.md

 This is a book about instructing ((computer))s.
-Computers are about as common as screwdrivers today, but they are quite a bit more complex, and making them do the things you want them to do isn't always easy.
+Computers are about as common as screwdrivers today, but they are quite a bit more complex, and making them do what you want them to do isn't always easy.

 If the task you have for your computer is a common, well-understood one, such as showing you your email or acting like a calculator, you can open the appropriate ((application)) and get to work.
-But for unique or open-ended tasks, there may not be an application.
+But for unique or open-ended tasks, there probably is no application.

 That is where ((programming)) may come in. _Programming_ is the act of constructing a _program_—a set of precise instructions that tell a